-Equation (5) defines the informational distance between investors and the empiricist, and shows that it has two origins.
-The left-hand side represents the fraction of variation in market excess returns explained by investor i's information-the informational gap between the empiricist and investor i.
-Time variation in consensus beliefs contributes C^2 to this informational gap.
-That is, C^2 is the fraction of variation in market excess returns explained by variation in consensus beliefs.
-Furthermore, because information is dispersed there is variation in beliefs across investors, which accounts for the remaining distance, \mathcal{D}^2 , i.e., the fraction of variation in market excess returns explained by variation in beliefs across agents.
+The left-hand side of (5) represents the fraction of variation in market excess returns explained by investor i's information.
+This informational gap between the empiricist and investor i has two origins.
+First, time variation in consensus beliefs contributes C^2 to this gap (C^2 is the fraction of variation in market excess returns explained by variation in consensus beliefs).
+Second, because information is dispersed, there is variation in beliefs across investors, which accounts for the remaining distance, D^2 (the fraction of variation in market excess returns explained by variation in beliefs across agents).

 The purpose of this paper is to understand how the two fractions C^2 and D^2 together and separately distort the empiricist's view of the CAPM relation.
 Distortions resulting from time variation in consensus beliefs, C^2 , have been examined extensively in the literature (e.g., Jagannathan and Wang, 1996; Lewellen and Nagel, 2006; Boguth, Carlson, Fisher, and Simutin, 2011).
-The focus of our paper is mainly on D^2 , an estimate of which is missing in the literature.
+Our paper focuses mainly on D^2 , an estimate of which is missing in the literature and which has been neglected in CAPM tests.
 We will show that D^2 is not a typical measure of dispersion in beliefs (e.g., Diether, Malloy, and Scherbina, 2002): D^2 measures how expected returns on each pair of stocks covary across investors, for a large cross section of assets.
-This source of variation in expected returns, to our knowledge, has been neglected in CAPM tests.
+In contrast, typical measures of dispersion in beliefs consider only variation across investors on single stocks but ignore covariation across stocks.